-Students have the right to be protected from capricious decision making by the school and to have access to school policies which affect them.
+Students have the right to be protected from capricious decision-making by the school and to have access to school policies that affect them.
 This Statement is one of Abcott's administrative procedures and should not be equated with procedures used in civil or criminal court.

-The school's commitment to providing students appropriate dispute resolution avenues means that in addition to formal conflict resolution processes the school also provides informal, adaptable conflict resolution pathways.
+The school's commitment to providing students with appropriate dispute-resolution avenues means that in addition to formal conflict-resolution processes the school also provides informal, adaptable conflict-resolution pathways.